-If you’re in a hot country you might want to cool your Whisky down, but it is far better to try and store it in a cool place and whip it out at the last moment than to try and crash the temperature using ice.
+If you’re in a hot country, you might want to cool your Whisky down, but it is far better to try and store it in a cool place and whip it out at the last moment than to try and crash the temperature using ice.

-Glencairn glass for instance, is popular among single malt connoisseurs who drink Whisky neat or with a drop of water.
+What is the best glass for Whisky?Glencairn glass is popular among single malt connoisseurs who drink Whisky neat or with a drop of water.

 The crafted complexity of Whisky production renders Whisky drinking a simple pleasure.